 Arrival, welcome, dinner and briefing.
 Don’t forget our courtesy collection service from Aviemore.

-Purple heather moors, the gold and red of a Highland autumn in the birchwoods, the first snows on the Arctic tops, the deep greens of the ancient pinewoods, this is a lovely time to visit Scotland.
+Purple heather moors, the gold and red of a Highland autumn in the birchwoods, the deep greens of the ancient pinewoods, this is a lovely time to visit Scotland.
 Mixed parties in the Caledonian pines contain good numbers of Crested Tit, and Scottish (Parrot) Crossbill form their own noisy flocks, often in dozens.
 Golden Eagle, Peregrine, Buzzard, Sparrowhawk and Kestrel are the main upland raptors we seek today, though White-tailed Eagle are often seen at this time.
-You may also hear Red Deer stags bellowing at the rut - a wonderful and unforgettable experience.
+You may also hear the first of the Red Deer stags bellowing at the rut - a wonderful and unforgettable experience.

 An early (but not too early!) start for Black Grouse returning to the lek.
 Ptarmigan are our target after breakfast, skulking in mountain corries within walking distance of transport.
 The birds give good sightings once located as they rely upon camouflage more than flight whilst moulting into white winter plumage.
 Lingering Snow Bunting may also be seen.
-Redpoll, Siskin, Redwing, Fieldfare and Red Grouse are also possible on this day.
+Lesser Redpoll, Siskin and Red Grouse are also possible on this day.

 Another great coastal experience, we go north to the Moray Coast or east to Aberdeenshire, depending upon the local birding.
-Amongst the passing terns, auks and Gannet we watch out for Manx and Sooty Shearwater, and we also visit favourite spots where just about anything might drop in!
-Thousands of Greylag and Pink-footed Goose contain small numbers of Brent, Barnacle and White-fronted, and rarities seen by Heatherlea on this holiday include Bean Goose, Snow Goose and Red-breasted Goose.
+Amongst the passing terns, auks and Gannet we watch out for Skuas, and we also visit favourite spots where just about anything might drop in!
+Likely sites include the Ythan Estuary or the Loch of Strathbeg, with a great range of ducks and waders wherever we choose.

 Round-up day, meaning a good look around for anything we may have missed, plus another coastal location with great birding.
-We may look for concentrations of waders, including Bar-tailed Godwit, Sanderling, Dunlin, Turnstone, Knot and many more, some individuals in summer plumage, or we may take a special trip for one of the rarities which make a Scottish autumn so special – recent holidays have included Mealy Redpoll, Red-footed Falcon and Rough-legged Buzzard.
+We may look for concentrations of waders, including Bar-tailed Godwit, Sanderling, Dunlin, Turnstone, Knot and many more, some individuals in summer plumage, or we may take a special trip for one of the rarities which make a Scottish autumn so special.

 Breakfast and departure.
 Don’t forget our courtesy return service to Aviemore.